webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 ## Functional Overview
-Data channel can deliver any types of data.
+A data channel can deliver any type of data.
 If you wish, you can send audio or video data over the data channel too.
-But if you need to playback media in real-time, using media channels (see [Media Communication]({{< ref "06-media-communication.md" >}})) that uses RTP/RTCP protocols are the better options.
+But if you need to playback media in real-time, using media channels (see [Media Communication]({{< ref "06-media-communication.md" >}})) that use RTP/RTCP protocols is a better option.

 ### What are the applications of data channel?
 Applicability of the data channel is unlimited!
-The data channel solves packet loss, congestion problems and many other stuff for you and provide you with very simple API to deliver you your data to your peer in real-time.
-You just need to focus on what your application wants to achieve, and be creative.
+The data channel solves packet loss, congestion problems, and many other things for you.
+It provides you with a very simple API to deliver your data to your peer in real-time.
+You just need to focus on what your application wants to achieve.

 Here are some example applications using the data channel:
   - Real-time network games
-  - Serverless home automation from remote
+  - Serverless remote home automation
   - Text chat
   - Animation (series of still images)
   - P2P CDN (Content Delivery Network)